 A Richmond personal injury lawyer from our firm will help you understand your options, answer your questions, and work directly with you through every stage of your case.

-Wrongful death claims often begin with a preventable mistake.
+Wrongful death claims often begin with a preventable mistake, a bad decision, or a system failure at a company.
 When someone fails to act with reasonable care, that decision can ripple out and impact your entire family.
 A wrongful death claim may be filed when the wrongful act or neglect of another causes a person’s passing.

 Some of the most common causes we investigate include: